smoke-you/pyLiveKML/README.md

 # Has the entire KML specification been implemented?

 From version 1.0.0, all of the KML classes described in the [KML specification](https://developers.google.com/kml/documentation/kmlreference) have been implemented.
+If anything is missing, please let me know.

 # GIS and OS Compatibility